-Cases before the Court normally result in three hearings.
-When an application is made to the Court for a Financial Order to resolve financial matters, the Court will fix a First Appointment hearing.
+An application to the Court relating to matrimonial finances (a financial remedy application) will normally involve three hearings.
+When an application is made, the Court will fix a First Appointment hearing.
 This is normally a directions hearing.

-The next hearing is a Financial Dispute Resolution hearing.
-At this hearing, the trial judge will take an active part in trying to settle the case.
-The Judge will normally give an indication as to an appropriate settlement for the case.
+The next hearing is a financial dispute resolution hearing.
+At this hearing, the Judge will take an active part in trying to settle the case.
+They will normally give an indication as to an appropriate settlement.
 If the case does not settle at this hearing the case is then listed for a third and final contested hearing.

-As circumstances vary significantly from case to case, and given the wide discretion of the Court in dealing with these matters, the outcome will always vary depending of the facts of each individual case.
-However, some damage limitation can be carried out if a Pre-Nuptial Agreement can be entered into prior to the marriage.
-This can ring-fence pre-acquired assets and inheritances.
-Such agreements are not automatically binding but are now given, subject to certain safeguards, considerable weight by the Court.
+As circumstances vary significantly from case to case and, given the wide discretion of the Court, the outcome will always vary depending of the facts of each individual case.
+However, pre-nuptial agreements, entered into prior to marriage can assist in allowing the parties to regulate their financial affairs in the event of a divorce.